sonmezarda/Assembler-Arnicomp/README.md

 This repository is currently under development.

-Assembler-Arnicomp is an assembler project designed for a breadboard computer that I have built.
-The assembler translates assembly code into machine code that runs on the custom hardware.
-In addition to the assembler, this project will eventually include an emulator and a compiler, both of which are still in progress.
+Assembler-Arnicomp is an ongoing project for a custom breadboard computer.
+It includes an assembler that translates assembly code into machine code for the hardware, a hardware-accurate emulator, and a graphical emulator user interface (UI).
+A compiler for higher-level languages is also under development.

 ## Project Overview

 - **Assembler:** ✅ Fully functional.
 Converts assembly instructions for the Arnicomp breadboard computer into executable machine code.
 - **Emulator:** ✅ Complete and tested.
 Simulates the ArniComp 8-bit CPU with Harvard Architecture, allowing you to test programs without physical hardware.
+- **Emulator UI:** ✅ Added.
+Provides an interactive graphical interface to run and debug programs on the emulator.
 - **Compiler:** 🚧 Under development.
 Will allow higher-level code to be compiled down to Arnicomp assembly.

 ## Status